More Than a Game: What Haiti Taught Me in Ninety Minutes

 The Call Begins at Home

-Being a Caleb for your generation begins in the ordinary places: in our homes, in our neighborhoods, in our communities.
+Being a Caleb for our generation begins in the ordinary places: in our homes, in our neighborhoods, in our communities.

 Transformation begins with ourselves and within our own households before it can reach the nation.
 When we make His Word and His principles our daily practice, change takes root.
 One heart that responds and obeys can transform a whole community.